 Although there are several resource sharing platforms available as well as several courses on RP, digital design and embedded electronics, none of these is dedicated to biomedical devices.
 This is because biomedical devices must be designed first and foremost with patient safety and efficacy in mind.
 The OS4BME infrastructure, managed by the new genre of biomedical engineers, can be the tool to address this challenge, and its implementation is our objective in the next few years.
-The first cornerstone of this project was an intensive course, the first of its kind, held in Nairobi addressed safety, ergonomics, biomedical device design, and RP in an integrated manner.
+The initial cornerstone of this project was an intensive course, the first of its kind, addressing safety, ergonomics, biomedical device design, and RP in an integrated manner.
+Further courses of a similar nature are planned at all participating universities.
+This open education and crowd-based design model could be exported to universities in developed countries.
+Let us not forget that the true beneficiaries are the students, who are exposed to the web world at an early age.
+Educators should keep pace with the open revolution and their pupils' modes of learning, adopting and integrating the approaches proposed here in the teaching curricula.
+When embraced, the presented Open Source tools and sharing mentality will give BME a new impetus, open to novel teaching, learning, and design paradigms.